Sexual dimorphism: Cells

-Reproductively advantageous
+Reproductive advantages

 In theory, larger females are favored by competition for mates, especially in polygamous species.
 Larger females offer an advantage in fertility, since the physiological demands of reproduction are limiting in females.
 Hence there is a theoretical expectation that females tend to be larger in species that are monogamous.

 Females are larger in many species of insects, many spiders, many fish, many reptiles, owls, birds of prey and certain mammals such as the spotted hyena, and baleen whales such as blue whale.
 As an example, in some species, females are sedentary, and so males must search for them.
 Fritz Vollrath and Geoff Parker argue that this difference in behaviour leads to radically different selection pressures on the two sexes, evidently favouring smaller males.
 Cases where the male is larger than the female have been studied as well, and require alternative explanations.

 One example of this type of sexual size dimorphism is the black myotis bat (Myotis nigricans), where females are substantially larger than males in terms of body weight, skull measurement, and forearm length.
 The interaction between the sexes and the energy needed to produce viable offspring makes it favorable for females to be larger in this species.
 Females bear the energetic cost of producing eggs, which is much greater than the cost of making sperm by the males.
 The fecundity advantage hypothesis states that a larger female is able to produce more offspring and give them more favorable conditions to ensure their survival; this is true for most ectotherms.
 A larger female can provide parental care for a longer time while the offspring matures.
 The gestation and lactation periods are fairly long in M. nigricans, the females suckling their offspring until they reach nearly adult size.
 They would not be able to fly and catch prey if they did not compensate for the additional mass of the offspring during this time.
 Smaller male size may be an adaptation to increase maneuverability and agility, allowing males to compete better with females for food and other resources.